RameenMughal/Governance-Risk-Compliance-Notes/8.Audit/Notes.md

 ### 3. Assess Technical Controls

 - **Definition**: Evaluate whether the technical security mechanisms (access controls, firewalls, encryption, authentication systems) are implemented correctly and working effectively.
+- Best practice is to first read the policies and then test the controls.
 - **Purpose**:
   - Ensure systems are protected from unauthorized access or attacks
   - Identify gaps, misconfigurations, or vulnerabilities